 In addition to the regular major in Asian studies, the program also offers a second option designed for students who want to combine linguistic, cultural, and other relevant knowledge of Asia with business skills.
 Students electing this option will take a significant proportion of their coursework in the College of Business.
 This option is intended to prepare students for a career that capitalizes on their knowledge of Asia.

 The undergraduate program in Asian studies is administered through the College of Social Sciences and Public Policy.
-As an interdisciplinary program, no minor is required, except in the case of the Asian studies/business option, in which the business coursework constitutes a minor.
 Students interested in either of these degree program options should consult with the Director of Asian Studies.

 Computer Skills Competency

 All undergraduates at Florida State University must demonstrate basic computer skills competency prior to graduation.
 As necessary computer competency skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
-Undergraduate majors in Asian studies satisfy this requirement by earning a grade of "C–" or higher in any course at FSU which meets the liberal studies computer competency designation, though it is strongly recommended that students take either CGS 2060 or CGS 2100 in order to satisfy this requirement.
+Undergraduate majors in Asian Studies satisfy this requirement by earning a grade of “C–” or higher in any course at FSU which meets the liberal studies computer competency designation, though it is strongly recommended that students take either CGS 2060 or CGS 2100 in order to satisfy this requirement.

 Asian Studies Major

 Students majoring in the program are to construct their study program around three components: (1) a language requirement, (2) an area-specific coursework requirement, and (3) a concepts and theories requirement.
 ASN 2299 (Professional Development for Asian Studies Majors) is a required course for this program and counts toward total hour requirements.
-The total hour requirements for the major are thirty-six semester hours beyond the liberal studies requirements with a grade of "C–" or better in each of the Asian studies courses.
+The total hour requirements for the major are thirty-six semester hours beyond the liberal studies requirements with a grade of “C–” or better in each of the Asian studies courses.
 As this is an interdisciplinary program, no minor is required.

-All students are also required to complete a relevant area language coursework to the intermediate level or demonstrate proficiency to the intermediate college level Chinese, Japanese, Arabic, or some other Asian language, or demonstrate proficiency at the intermediate college level.
-Students will be encouraged to bring their chosen language up to an effective level of proficiency in both reading and speaking by either taking additional coursework on the campus of Florida State University or by participating in a semester- or Summer-abroad program in their relevant cultural area as such programs become available.
+All students are also required to complete relevant area language coursework to the intermediate level or demonstrate proficiency to the intermediate college level in Chinese, Japanese, Arabic, or some other Asian language (at 2200 level or equivalent course).
+Students will be encouraged to bring their chosen language up to an effective level of proficiency in reading, writing, and speaking by either taking additional coursework on the campus of Florida State University or by participating in a semester- or summer-abroad program in their relevant cultural area as such programs become available.
 These programs should be administered by, affiliated with, or approved by Florida State University.
 To encourage the achievement of language proficiency, language coursework hours taken beyond the twelve semester hour minimum or demonstrated intermediate college-level proficiency may be counted toward the required thirty-six semester hours for the major.

 Area Specific Course Requirement

-Students are to select at least twenty-four semester hours of area specific coursework from the approved area-specific courses listed further down in this document.
-Note that special topic area-specific courses may be approved from time to time; for the most current list, students are encouraged to view the term-specific courses posted at their International Studies Canvas site and available in the advising office in 105 Bellamy and the program office in 211 Bellamy.
+Students are to select at least twenty-four semester hours of area specific coursework from the approved area-specific courses listed below.
+Note that special topic area-specific courses may be approved from time to time; for the most current list, students are encouraged to view the term-specific courses posted on their International Studies Canvas site and available in the advising office in 105 Bellamy and the program office in 211 Bellamy.

 Concept and Theory Course Requirement

-Students are to select at least six semester hours of coursework from among the concept and theory courses listed further down in this document.
+Students are to select at least six semester hours of coursework from among the concept and theory courses listed below.
 Students should carefully select these courses in consultation with their academic advisor, to ensure that the courses meet any required prerequisites for the approved courses.

 Asian Studies Major with an Emphasis in Business

 This degree program combines the regular Asian Studies major with a planned series of economics and business courses.
-The requirements for this degree are to complete a relevant area language coursework to the intermediate level or demonstrate proficiency to the intermediate college level in Chinese, Japanese, or Arabic, twenty-one semester hours in Asian studies coursework, and fifteen semester hours in multinational business courses.
+The requirements for this degree are to complete relevant area language coursework to the intermediate level or demonstrate proficiency to the intermediate college level in Chinese, Japanese, Arabic, or another approved Asian language, twenty-one semester hours in Asian studies coursework, and fifteen semester hours in multinational business courses.
 The Asian studies coursework is to be selected from the area specific courses.
 With this degree there is no concepts and theories requirement.
 Students are also to select between two fifteen semester hour business coursework options listed below, an international marketing/management track or an international finance track.
-The prerequisites for both tracks include ECO 2013 and 2023, which may be taken as part of the student's liberal studies requirements.
+The prerequisites for both tracks include ECO 2013 and 2023, which may be taken as part of the student’s liberal studies requirements.
 In addition, students opting for the international finance track must complete ACG 2021 as a prerequisite.
 Students should seek advising from the Asian Studies program advisor in 211 Bellamy about registering for business courses.